 The recommended storylines can be experienced in numerous ways: by era, by place or by topic.
 The following maps illustrate a few interpretive journeys one may take on a visit to campus or even as a student, faculty or staff.
 Where the experiences or journeys intersect can become very poignant and compelling places to learn and understand multiple layers of Clemson' history.
 Consider Bowman Field: At this place, one can learn about the university's military heritage, athletic history, the historic architecture, notable landscapes and see Clemson's future through the students who hang out there and the buildings under construction.
 These eight maps are just a start to the numerous experiences that can be defined and promoted.

-These maps incorporate many of the recommended sites as defined in APPENDIX B, thereby helping to meet the plan objectives

-- Thomas Green Clemson:

-The Founding | Fort Hill
+Thomas Green Clemson: The Founding | Fort Hill

-- African American Experience
+African American Experience

-- Military History
+Military History

-- Public Art
+Public Art

-- Athletic History
+Athletic History

-- Notable Landscapes
+Notable Landscapes

-- Museums, Galleries and Collections
+Museums, Galleries and Collections

-- Notable Architecture
+Notable Architecture

-- Intersections Map
+Intersections Map

 THOMAS GREEN CLEMSON & HIS WILL